turingschool/backend-curriculum-site/module3/lessons/exercises/building_an_api.md

 Let's take a closer look at the response.
 Put a pry on line eight in the test, right below where we make the request.

 If you just type `response` you can take a look at the entire response object.
 We care about the response body.
 If you enter `response.body` you can see the data that is returned from the endpoint.
-We are getting back two items that we never created - this is data served from fixtures.
-Please feel free to edit the data in the fixtures file as you see fit.

 The data we got back is json, and we need to parse it to get a Ruby object.
 Try entering `JSON.parse(response.body)`.
 As you see, the data looks a lot more like Ruby after we parse it.
 Now that we have a Ruby object, we can make assertions about it.